Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 For React Native, it is recommended to first install [Node.js](https://nodejs.org) to download packages from [npm](https://npmjs.com).
 See this [tutorial](https://facebook.github.io/react-native/docs/getting-started) for additional instructions on getting started with React Native applications
 {% endhint %}

-`@adobe/react-native-acpcore` is a wrapper around the iOS and Android Adobe Experience Platform Mobile SDK to allow for integration with React Native applications.
-Functionality to enable the Core extension is provided entirely through JavaScript documented below.
+See the README in the [react-native-acpcore](https://github.com/adobe/react-native-acpcore) repository for the latest React Native installation instructions.

 {% endtab %}
 {% endtabs %}